u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ## How "Science" is Done

+Science historically started off closed, but has been marked by moments of societal pressure that force it to open up.

-Scholarly societies and publishers started out as communities of scientists who found each other, shared their findings, and built on their collective understanding of the world.
-At one point time (think printing press), this made a ton of sense.
+Scholarly societies began as communities of scientists who found each other, shared their findings, and built on their collective understanding of the world.
+But early on, especially before journals existed, scientists in societies were pressured to keep their findings secret, in part due to the aristocratic patronage model, but also because of the need to prove priority on inventions.

+Scientists would use cyphers to encode their findings and reveal their discovery later on when the time was right.
+Eventually, journals were formed and helped streamline the dissemination of scientific knowledge.

 As new technologies emerged (the glorious internet), publishers needed to find ways to maintain their relevance - they are, after all, businesses, with a mandate to not just exist, but grow.